FPan7792/teamify-project/README.md

 # TEAMIFY PROJECT

-### Welcome to the official and intertaining API for Teamify your soccer team ideas.
+### Welcome to the official and intertaining API for Teamify the soccer team of your dreams  .

-If you consuming soccer as a passion, and your biggest dream is to create a team with greatest current players, you are at the great place. 😍
+If you consume soccer as a passion, and your biggest dream is to create a team with greatest current players, you are at the great place. 😍

 **Try TEAMIFY now !**